“A CALL”. When a notice announcing a competition is advertised publically.

 “NUTS CODES” (The Nomenclature of Territorial Units for Statistics).
 A geographical code provided within notices to define the location of a procurement with the EU; and providing valuable national, regional and sub-regional economic data.

-“OJEU” or “OFFICIAL JOURNAL OF THE EUROPEAN UNION” A multi-language daily publication (Tues-Sat), The Official Journal of the European Union (OJ) is the official compendium of EU legislation (L series) and other official documents of the EU institutions, bodies and agencies (C series and its supplements).
+“OJEU” or “OFFICIAL JOURNAL OF THE EUROPEAN UNION” A multi-language daily publication (Tues-Sat).
+The Official Journal of the European Union (OJ) is the official compendium of EU legislation (L series) and other official documents of the EU institutions, bodies and agencies (C series and its supplements).
 Procurements are published electronically within a supplement called TED (tenders electronic daily).

 For works contracts, a PIN must be issued as soon as possible after the planned work(s) is approved.

 “PQQ”, “PRE QUALIFICATION QUESTIONNAIRE” or “STANDARD SELECTION QUESTIONNAIRE” (may also be known as a Supplier Questionnaire).
-Usually issued to bidders wishing to respond to a call for a restricted competition for works, suppliess or services or to join a ‘Framework’.
+Usually issued to bidders wishing to respond to a call for a restricted competition for works, supplies or services, or to join a ‘Framework’.
 PQQs are used under The Public Contract Regulations Part 2 Chapter 2 in procedures for the submission of pre tendering information submitted in response and prior to a tender.

 One standardised PQQ template question set for use in England, Wales and Northern Ireland that maybe asked in whole or parts by buyers of their suppliers has been developed by Government.
-This standard Selection Questionnaire has been drafted so it aligns with the questions from the European Single Procurement Document (ESPD), incorporating the first two sections of the ESPD.
+This standard Selection Questionnaire has been drafted so it aligns with questions in the European Single Procurement Document (ESPD), incorporating the first 2 sections of the ESPD.
 The ESPD includes supplier selection questions which are not mandatory, and a policy has been adopted in the UK to substitute these optional questions with those in this standard Selection Questionnaire.

 “PAS91 PQQs” are designed specifically for the construction industry and should be used in works contracts above the thresholds.
 The BSI are updating the 2013 version of PAS91, which still refers to the 2006 Public Contrcat Regulations, so until the new version is published the advice provided is that contracting authorities should use Parts 1 and 2 of the Standard Selection Questionnaire and supplier selection questions from PAS91